Smart competences: Capturing, sharing, and growing knowledge in manufacturing

 Speaker: Danny Leen (FlandersMake@UHasselt

-From classical training to AR/VR applications and smart task allocation—discover how technology supports growth on the shop floor.
+From classical training to AR/VR applications - discover how technology supports growth on the shop floor.

 2. Human-centred technology integration